Louis3797/express-ts-auth-service/README.md

 - providerAccountId: The ID associated with the account from the provider's perspective.
 - refresh_token: A refresh token used to obtain a new access token.
 - access_token: An access token used to authenticate requests to the provider's API.
-- expires_at: The expiration time of the access token.
+- expiresAt: The expiration time of the access token.
 - token_type: The type of access token.
 - scope: The scope of the access token.
 - id_token: An ID token associated with the account.